Tim Anderson Preview, Player Props: White Sox vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.27 team ERA that ranks 16th across all league pitching staffs.
+- The Cubs have a 4.27 team ERA that ranks 16th among all league pitching staffs.

-- Hendricks (4-6) gets the starting nod for the Cubs in his 16th start of the season.
-He's put together a 4.17 ERA in 86 1/3 innings pitched, with 57 strikeouts.
+- Assad makes the start for the Cubs, his fourth of the season.
+He is 2-2 with a 3.12 ERA and 45 strikeouts in 60 2/3 innings pitched.

-- The right-hander's last time out came on Wednesday against the New York Mets, when he tossed five innings, surrendering two earned runs while giving up five hits.
+- His last appearance came on Friday against the Toronto Blue Jays, when the righty threw seven innings, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.